functional-vilnius/functional-vilnius.github.io/README.md

 This repo holds the sources of [http://functionalvilnius.lt](http://functionalvilnius.lt).

 The website is built using [Hakyll](http://jaspervdj.be/hakyll/).
-It is automatically deployed after commits to the `source' branch are made.
+It is automatically deployed after commits to the `source` branch are made.

 How it works
 ------------